mgurov/mgugoblog/content/about/bol.md

 * served as a feature team liaison to the platform teams on the topics of database use and in-flight data consistency (messaging guarantees).

+* spearheaded the development and adoption of "Data Quality Service" - a tool that allows feature teams to check the consistency of their data that they send to Data Lake against the operational source, with in-flight, volume and performance considerations covered.

 * was among the first voices raising awareness about the integrated testing environments becoming useless.
 Since then, I continuously preach testing microservices in isolation (dockerized databases and messaging queues, (http-)mocked external services) and on production (canary releases, shadow runs a.k.a. dark releases).
 Developed and presented at multiple conferences a [talk about testing on/in production](https://mgurov.github.io/talks/testing-on-production/) .

 * implemented, accidentally, trunk-based development with a purchasing IT team (https://mgurov.github.io/talks/trunk-based-delivery/).
 Two years later, still in full action and rocks.